 Here's my complete guide to visiting the Romantic Road in Bavaria Germany.

 If you're feeling romantic, there's no better place to be than on the Romantic Road in Bavaria.
 It makes the perfect road trip in Germany.

 Not that the road itself is terribly romantic.
 No, it's just a two lane country road stretching 220 miles from Wurzurg in Franconia to Fussen in southern Bavaria.
 And in the summer you might experience, *gasp*, decidedly unromantic traffic.

 What makes the Romantic Road romantic is the dreamy and dramatic sites you'll find on it.
-This is where you come to escape Germany's big cities and ferret out the country's utterly quaint spots.
+This is where you come to escape the big cities and ferret out Germany's utterly quaint spots and hidden gems.
 It's quieter, a tranquil blend of history and nature.
 From fabulous palaces to idyllic villages to craggy castles, the Romantic Road sports some of Germany's most beguiling and off the beaten path attractions.

 Map of the sites you'll find on the Romantic Road.
 I choose the best sites that you can't miss.